Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/screen-mirroring.md

 ### CYD Devices

-CYD (Cheap Yellow Display) panels require a different configuration because they ship with an 8-bit mirror mode that is slower and more prone to color inaccuracies.
-For those boards:
+CYD devices need specific settings due to their 8-bit color mode:

 - **Baud Rate**: Use `--baud 460800`; the default 115200 is too slow for CYD refresh rates.
 - **Color Mode**: The mirror stream is truncated to 8 bits, so colors may shift compared to the physical display.